ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 ### Step 4: Verify the Access Control Result from the User Side
 - Open **office.com** and attempt to sign in using the test user account
 - Observe that the user was prompted to set up the device before access could be granted
-- Confirm that the device do not meet the required access conditions
+- Confirm that the device does not meet the required access conditions
 - Verify that access was denied when the device was not compliant or properly managed

 This step helped confirm that the Conditional Access policy successfully restricted access from a non-compliant or unmanaged device.